SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.5.md

 Also, an exception could be thrown when you tried to copy spectrum settings to the Windows clipboard.

-#### Alarm Console: Suggestion event would not be moved to the active alarm tab after being promoted to alarm event [ID_35949]
+#### Alarm Console: Suggestion event would not be removed from the suggestion events tab after being promoted to alarm event [ID_35949]

 <!-- MR 10.4.0 - FR 10.3.5 -->

-When, in an alarm template, a suggestion event was promoted to an alarm event, that event would incorrectly not be moved from the suggestion events tab to the active alarms tab.
+When, in an alarm template, a suggestion event was promoted to an alarm event, it would correctly appear in the active alarms tab but it would incorrectly not be removed from the suggestion events tab.

 #### DataMiner Cube - Surveyor: Dragging multiple items from a view card onto a view in the Surveyor did not work as expected [ID_35955]